Solo - Footsteps of the Incas

-Today we travel from Arequipa into the Colca Canyon marvelling at the colourful Andean Valley as we journey to Chivay - located in the southern Colca Canyon region, this charming town showcases a cultural main square, green valley, array of pretty villages and views of the surrounding terraced hillsides and snow-capped peaks - to spend a relaxing evening at the Casa Andina Colca (3T+) hotel.
+Today we travel from Arequipa into the Colca Canyon marvelling at the colourful Andean Valley as we journey to Chivay - located in the southern Colca Canyon region, this charming town showcases a cultural main square, green valley, array of pretty villages and views of the surrounding terraced hillsides and snow-capped peaks - to spend a relaxing evening at the Casa Andina Colca (3-star).

 Colca Canyon - Puno

 At the Cruz del Condor, Andean Condors soar gracefully on thermals rising from the stunning canyon.
 The scale of the canyon and its surroundings is breathtaking, with the summit of the nearby Ampato volcano over 5km higher than the canyon’s lowest point.
-Later we travel to Puno and our hotel for two nights - the Sonesta Posada del Inca Puno (4T).
+Later we travel to Puno and our hotel for two nights - the Sonesta Posada del Inca Puno (3-star).

 A full-day excursion to Lake Titicaca reveals an area of great beauty and legend.
 Thought to be the birthplace of the sun, Lake Titicaca is South America’s largest lake, the sparkling deep blue waters and array of breathtaking views are a pleasure to behold.
 Local attractions include Uros villages, whose inhabitants live on floating totora-reed islands, and Taquile Island, inhabited by Quechua-speaking natives, where we see a demonstration of traditional hand-weaving techniques which offers a truly unique, insightful experience of the remarkable lifestyle and culture of these Peruvian natives.
 Returning to Puno, we visit the Sillustani archaeological site with its chullpa burial towers, situated on the shores of Lake Umayo, the burial towers were constructed by the Colla people who imprinted detailed carvings into the tombs, the tallest constructed towers stands at 40 feet on one of the hills.